rusty-ferris-club/backpack/README.md

 Branches or tags can be used with the `#branch` specifier.

 ```
-$ bp new kriasoft/react-starter-kit#feature/redux my-starter
+$ bp kriasoft/react-starter-kit#feature/redux my-starter
 ```
 </details>

 <details><summary><b> Can I use backpack on empty or populated directories?</b></summary>

 Yes.
-Use `apply` to grab content and apply it to an existing empty or populated directories:
+Use `-f` to grab content and apply it to an existing empty or populated directories:

 ```
 $ cd your-directory
-$ bp apply user/repo .
+$ bp -f user/repo
 ```

 </details>